abenkhadra/gosat/README.md

 ./gosat -c -f formula.smt2
 ```

-So far, we have not encountered any invalid result.
+So far, we have not encountered any unsound result.
 Please report to us if you
 find any such cases.